paulcbauer/flex_bib/README.md

 }
 ```

-If you entries look more like this that is include lines breaks and
+If your entries look more like this, i.e., include lines breaks and
 quotation marks (sometimes not) as separators…

 ``` r